kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

       networkName: red
 ```

-At this time, `bridge` mode doesn’t support additional configuration
+At this time, `bridge` mode doesn't support additional configuration
 fields.

 > **Note:** due to IPv4 address delegation, in `bridge` mode the pod
-> doesn’t have an IP address configured, which may introduce issues with
+> doesn't have an IP address configured, which may introduce issues with
 > third-party solutions that may rely on it.
 For example, Istio may not
 > work in this mode.